WHO IS WORKING ON THIS PROJECT ?

 Role: Collaborator researcher

-Angel Alvarez is a PhD student of the University of Seville, Spain, link to the Acoustic research group of the High School of Architecture.
+Angel Alvarez is a PhD student of the University of Seville, Spain, member of the Acoustic research group of the Technical University School of Architecture.
 He has an absolutely magnificent multidisciplinary background including Physics, Computing, and Architecture.
 His PhD focuses on the acoustic study of Roman theatres, by using both experimental and simulation methods.
 Angel has spend 2 months at the University of York completing an international research stay to collaborate with us in the Cathedral Acoustics project.